 - All poems must be no more than 40 words, and in one of the following styles to be considered: Haiku, Limerick, Ode, ABC poem, Free verse, End rhyme, and Blank verse.

-- Only one entry per student will be accepted; all entries must include an entry form.
+- The illustration may also be electronically created by using a digital painting and drawing app on a computer, tablet, or mobile device.
 If the illustration is created using a digital painting or drawing app, the name of the program must be included on the entry form.